From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: Elucidating Stage-aware Practices

 \subsection{Influence of Latent Space Structure}

 We next examine how the choice of latent space affects the model’s dynamics under a two-stage oracle target.
 Fig.~\ref{fig:latent_loss} compares the oracle loss dynamics under VA-VAE~\cite{yao2025reconstruction} and SD-VAE~\cite{rombach2022ldm} latent spaces during training.
 In the navigation stage, both spaces exhibit a gradual oracle loss increase, suggesting that \textit{the growing difficulty of coarse-layout prediction is agnostic to the latent space}.
 In the refinement stage, however, the loss trends diverge substantially.
 While the absolute magnitudes are not directly comparable, certain patterns arise from the shapes of the oracle loss curves.
 For VA-VAE, whose latent space is aligned with semantic structure through DINO-based VF loss~\cite{oquab2023dinov2, yao2025reconstruction}, the oracle loss converges smoothly toward a parabola-like shape as training progresses.
-This indicates that a well-organized latent manifold, where semantic modes are arranged coherently.
-In comparison, SD-VAE is trained purely for low-level reconstruction, so it converges to a flatter curve with noticeable waviness, suggesting that its latent manifold is less structured and the model struggles to perform consistent denoising across stages.
-Overall, \textit{latent spaces with high-level concept alignment possess the properties that are preferred by diffusion modeling, as such alignment tends to induce clearer mode organization under Gaussian marginals and thus facilitates both navigation and refinement}.
+This suggests a well-organized latent space, where semantic modes are arranged coherently.
+In comparison, SD-VAE is trained purely for low-level reconstruction, so it converges to a flatter curve with noticeable waviness, suggesting that its latent space is less structured and the model struggles to perform consistent denoising across stages.
+Overall, \textit{latent spaces with high-level concept alignment tend to induce clearer mode organization, facilitating both navigation and refinement}.